 She shared her pickle recipes with her personal chef.
 Her family pickled everything because it helped with their cat digestion.
 “If there are lots of pickles I can go vegan or meatless on Mondays and clear liquid fast on Sundays.”

 After breakfast she liked to go to work early before most of the West Wing arrived.
-President Green had asked for the Oval office walls opposite the resolute desk to be lined at eye level with a wainscotting of flexible digital whiteboards.
-Her map-sized agenda charted out and as they moved forward with each action item.
-They advanced as a team, many of them working together on different fronts of the same challenge.
+President Green had asked for the Oval office walls opposite the resolute desk to be lined at her eye level with a wainscoting of flexible digital whiteboards.
+Her map-sized agenda charted out and as they moved forward with each action item, the notes on the walls were edited and updated, together.
+They advanced as a team, many of them working on different fronts of the same challenge.
 She focused in on ‘Housing as Right’ top and central to the entire domestic plan.

 #1.
 Heal the digital divide.
 Then HUMAN